 The number of children diagnosed with autism appears to be rising.
-It's not clear whether this is due to better detection and reporting of autism, a real increase in the number of cases, or both.
+It's not clear whether this is due to better detection and reporting of autism or a real increase in the number of cases or both.

 While there is no cure for autism, intensive, early treatment can make a big difference in the lives of many children with the disorder.

 Children with autism generally have problems in three crucial areas of development — social interaction, language and behavior.
-But because autism symptoms vary greatly, two children with the same diagnosis may act quite differently and have strikingly different skills.
-In most cases, though, severe autism is marked by a complete inability to communicate or interact with other people.
+But because autism symptoms and severity vary greatly, two children with the same diagnosis may act quite differently and have strikingly different skills.
+In most cases, though, children with severe autism have marked impairments or a complete inability to communicate or interact with other people.

 Young children with autism also have a hard time sharing experiences with others.
 When read to, for example, they're unlikely to point at pictures in the book.
 This early-developing social skill is crucial to later language and social development.

-As they mature, some children with autism become more engaged with others and show less marked disturbances in behavior.
+As they mature, some children with autism become more engaged with others and show fewer disturbances in behavior.
 Some, usually those with the least severe problems, eventually may lead normal or near-normal lives.
-Others, however, continue to have difficulty with language or social skills, and the adolescent years can mean a worsening of behavioral problems.
+Others, however, continue to have difficulty with language or social skills, and the teen years can bring worse behavioral problems.

 Most children with autism are slow to gain new knowledge or skills, and some have signs of lower than normal intelligence.
 Other children with autism have normal to high intelligence.
-These children learn quickly yet have trouble communicating, applying what they know in everyday life and adjusting in social situations.
-A small number of children with autism are "autistic savants" and have exceptional skills in a specific area, such as art, math or music.
+These children learn quickly, yet have trouble communicating, applying what they know in everyday life and adjusting in social situations.
+A small number of children with autism are savants — they have exceptional skills in a specific area, such as art, math or music.

 When to see a doctor

-Your doctor may recommend further developmental tests if your child:
+Your doctor may recommend more developmental tests if your child:

 Autism has no single, known cause.
-Given the complexity of the disease, the range of autistic disorders and the fact that no two children with autism are alike, there are likely many causes.
-These may include:
+Given the complexity of the disease, and the fact that symptoms and severity vary, there are probably many causes.
+Both genetics and environment may play a role.

 No link between vaccines and autism

-Avoiding childhood vaccinations can place your child in danger of catching serious diseases, including whooping cough (pertussis), measles or mumps.
+Avoiding childhood vaccinations can place your child in danger of catching and spreading serious diseases, including whooping cough (pertussis), measles or mumps.

 Autism affects children of all races and nationalities, but certain factors increase a child's risk.
 They include: